 The QUAD, which is short for The Quadrilateral Security Dialogue is a meeting and talks that are held between four nations – the United States, India, Japan, and Australia.

 This time, the Quad’s four leaders—the US, Australia, India, and Japan—met in person for the first time.
 The collective pledged to collaborate on a variety of issues, which include COVID-19 vaccines, global warming, and Indo-Pacific security, which was reaffirmed at their September meeting at the White House.
 The difficult task of carrying out the plan now begins.

 Here’s all you need to know about the Quad

 How was it formed?

 The Quad’s first version, which was primarily focused on marine security, gradually faded away.
-Faced with the An increase or revival of China’s threat, the four nations resurrected the Quad in 2017, expanding its goals and establishing a framework to gradually build a rules-based international order.
+Faced with the resurgence of China’s threat, the four nations resurrected the Quad in 2017, expanding its goals and establishing a framework to gradually build a rules-based international order.

 How is it different from other alliances?

 The Quad is not constituted like a traditional international organisation, with no fixed decision-making body or secretariat.
 Rather than establishing policies along with the principles of the European Union or the United Nations, the Quad has concentrated on extending existing agreements among member nations and emphasising common values.
 Furthermore, unlike NATO, the Quad does not have collective defence measures, instead it is opting for joint military exercises as a display of solidarity and diplomatic cohesiveness.